 Are you interested in depicting the grotesque?
 What is grotesque to you?
 What does using the grotesque in your work do?

 Yes.
-I belive grotesque art is 15 times more effective in getting a message accross.
+I believe grotesque art is 15 times more effective in getting a message across.
 I got that number from a marketing stats measure of virality and negative feedback.
-Also the best art was considered grotesque when it first arrived on the art scene, like Michel-Angelo, Monet or Leonardo Da Vinci’s artwork.
-There are a whole lot of artists whom painted grotesque things many of which are household names now.
+Also, the best art was considered grotesque when it first arrived on the art scene, like Michel-Angelo, Monet or Leonardo Da Vinci's artwork.
+There are a whole lot of artists who painted grotesque things many of which are household names now.
 For example, I bet you didn't know that Andy Warhol's body of work consists of 99% homoerotic pornography.

 What kind of reaction do you want viewers to have towards your work?
 What do you hope they will experience, see, feel, walk away with?